Away colours: Major League Baseball

 Aaron Judge wearing the New York Yankees's white home (left) and grey away (right) uniforms in 2018.
 Baseball teams typically wear white at home and gray at road games.

 Originally, Major League Baseball teams were primarily distinguished by the colours of their stockings.
 In 1882, the National League assigned different stocking colours to the member clubs; the league also assigned jersey and cap colours, but by player position rather than by club.

 The Cincinnati Reds were known as the "Red Legs" and "Red Stockings" during the early 1900s.

 By the end of the 19th century, it became common for teams to wear white uniforms at home, and grey in road games.
 Some teams used road uniforms of solid dark blue or black.
 An early example of this is the Brooklyn Superbas, who started to use a blue pattern for their road uniforms in 1907.
 Both the home and away teams' uniforms also contained trim in the team colours.

 In 1916, on the New York Giants' road uniforms, purple lines gave their uniforms a tartan-like effect and another kind of road uniform was a solid dark blue or black material with white around this time.
 The Kansas City Athletics home and road uniforms were changed by Charles O. Finley in 1963, to the colours of gold and green.
 Some teams used powder blue for their road uniforms from the 1970s to the early 1990s.

 Aside from the obvious need to distinguish one team from the other, conventional wisdom held that it was more difficult to properly launder uniforms while on a road trip, thus the "road grays" helped to hide accumulated soil.
 This convention continued well after its original premise was nullified by the issuance of multiple uniforms and the growth of the laundromat industry.

-Typically, home uniforms feature the team's nickname, while away uniforms feature the name of the team's geographic designation; there are eight teams that are exceptions to this rules: the Tampa Bay Rays, Los Angeles Angels, Philadelphia Phillies, St. Louis Cardinals, Washington Nationals, Miami Marlins, Detroit Tigers and New York Yankees.
+Typically, home uniforms feature the team's nickname, while away uniforms feature the name of the team's geographic designation; there are seven teams that are exceptions to this rules: the Tampa Bay Rays, Los Angeles Angels, Philadelphia Phillies, St. Louis Cardinals, Miami Marlins, Detroit Tigers and New York Yankees.